ofnode/of/README.md

  - Get fully static Windows applications from Arch Linux or Ubuntu.

- - Latest openFrameworks commits with dependencies and their sources.
+ - Latest openFrameworks versions with dependencies and their sources.

 Limitations
 -----------